mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/comparing-load-balancers/index.md

 excerpt: Summarizes the differences between Marathon-LB and Edge-LB load balancing services
 enterprise: true
 ---
 Marathon-LB is the predecessor of Edge-LB.
-With Marathon-LB, a single container for the load balancer service managing all activity, including:
+With Marathon-LB, a single container for the load balancer service manages all activity, including:
 - Generating and reloading configuration files.
 - Distributing inbound traffic.
 - Monitoring the load balancer health.